 The Minuet is a robust example of that French dance style, set in three moderate beats per measure.
 The contrasting trio section shifts the mood with a key change, pulsing pedal tones, and smooth slurs in the strings.
 The finale once again entrusts the winds with important thematic material, this time a repeated-note figure that answers the scampering melody brought out by the strings.

 Aaron Grad ©

-As a student composer in Vienna, Schubert could not help but be engulfed by the towering achievements of Haydn, Mozart and Beethoven.
-In Schubert’s Symphony No. 2, the instrumentation, slow introduction and the use of a minuet third movement instead of a Beethovenian scherzo all point to the influence of Haydn’s London symphonies in particular.
-In the Allegro vivace body of the first movement, the trick of presenting the main theme in the strings at a pianissimo dynamic and then repeating it fortissimo with the full orchestra channels Haydn’s sense of humor.
+As a student composer in Vienna, Schubert could not help but be engulfed by the towering achievements of Haydn, Mozart and Beethoven (who had by then debuted eight of his nine symphonies).
+Like Beethoven before him, Schubert used the instrumentation and general outline of Haydn’s final London symphonies as a point of entry.
+In Schubert’s Symphony No. 2, the instrumentation, slow introduction and the use of a minuet third movement instead of a Beethovenian scherzo all point to Haydn’s influence.
+One particular trick found all over Haydn’s symphonies comes in the Allegro vivace body of Schubert’s first movement, when the main theme enters in the strings at a pianissimo dynamic before being repeated fortissimo by the full orchestra.

-The Andante second movement takes the form of a theme and variations.
-The theme is simple and song-like, but its second half adds a playful extra measure that keeps the phrasing from getting stale.
+The Andante second movement takes the form of a theme and variations, with a simple and song-like theme that adds a playful extra measure in its second half.
 The climactic fourth variation moves to C minor, which returns as the surprising key center for the Menuetto.
 Before the finale launches, four introductory measures bridge the harmonic distance back to the home key of B-flat major.
-Then, like horses on the hunt, the orchestra gallops off at a Presto tempo, starting quietly and building suspense until the accumulated tension explodes in a forte declamation.
+Then, like horses on the hunt, the orchestra gallops off at a Presto tempo.

 Aaron Grad ©2016